iCliniq Logo

 Welcome to icliniq.com.

-I read your query and can understand your concern.
-If the atrial aflutter is controlled on medicines, ablation is unnecessary.
+If the atrial aflutter is controlled by medicines, ablation is unnecessary.
 Ablation can be done if recurrent and bothersome symptoms are present despite medications.
 Ablation will not lessen the need for anticoagulation.

 Patient's Query

-Thank you doctor for the reply,
+Thank you for your reply.

-I have a kardiamobile six lead with me to take an electrocardiogram (EKG) morning and evening.
+I have a Kardiamobile six lead with me to take an electrocardiogram (EKG) in the morning and evening.
 Also, I check my pulse twice daily to confirm I am not in a flutter.
 My main objective is to get off the blood thinners.
 And because it takes some hours to form a clot, I assumed that if I had an ablation and continued to check my electrocardiogram (EKG) and pulse twice daily, I could get rid of them.
 My grandmother died of a brain bleed.
 Also, I hike in rugged countries and am afraid of falling and hitting my head when I am on blood thinners.

 Hello,